blupi-games/planetblupi/README-user.md

 ## Screen problems

-What ever your screen resolution is, the game
-"Planet Blupi" always runs in 640x480 on full screen.
-If your screen does not support this mode, you may run the game in windowed mode.
+What ever your screen resolution is, the game "Planet Blupi" always runs in 640x480 on full screen.
+If your screen does not support this mode, you may run the game by default in windowed mode.
 Proceed as follows:

 - 1. Quit the game "Planet Blupi".
 - 2. Open the file  "<INSTALLDIR>/data/config.json" with a text editor.